elucid8-org/build/README.md

-&nbsp;&nbsp;• <span class="para" id="3991f70"></span>a change in a canonical content source should trigger a change of style in the [equivalent content file](Canonical&lt;->derived links)
+1. <span class="para" id="3991f70"></span>a change in a canonical content source should trigger a change of style in the [equivalent content file](Canonical&lt;->derived links)

-&nbsp;&nbsp;• editing of derived sources will be more frequent than editing of the canonical sources
+2. editing of derived sources will be more frequent than editing of the canonical sources

 <span class="para" id="f14308f"></span>For simplicity and initial development, the following are required: